Bruce Gillies, Psy.D.

 Bruce was the director of the Cal Lutheran Adult Degree Evening Program (ADEP) from 2005 to 2010.
 During that time, the ADEP grew three new majors, expanded to two satellite sites, and experienced a 10% growth in admissions.
 He has conducted scientific and applied research in organizational leadership, sport psychology, and organization development, and career development.

-From 2010 to present, Bruce has been the Director of the School of Management Online programs.
-During this time, the program has seen continuous growth in both quality and quantity of the online courses at CLU.
+From 2010 to 2021, Bruce was the Director of the School of Management Online programs.
+During this time, the program saw continuous growth in both quality and quantity of the online courses at CLU growing from 7 courses in 2010 to more than 30 in 2021.

-He is also highly involved in student athletics as the Faculty Athletic Representative, Faculty Mentor for Football, Soccer, and Baseball, and the Faculty Advisor for the CLU Knights Ice Hockey Team.
+He is also highly involved in student athletics as the Co-Faculty Athletic Representative, Faculty Mentor for Football, Soccer, and Baseball, and the Faculty Advisor for the CLU Kingsmen Ice Hockey Team.
 He is also the Chair for the Athletic Policy Committee.

 His consulting work has provided leadership coaching and training, career development program guidance to Fortune 500, and organizational restructuring to Government, Small Businesses, and International Organizations.